clairecda/FASTR_R_codes/module_1_documentation.md

 Notes on completeness:
 • A high level of completeness does not necessarily indicate that the HMIS is representative of all service delivery in the country as some services many not be delivered in facilities, or some facilities may not report.

-• For countries where the DHIS2 system does not store 0's, indicator completeness may be underestimated if there are many low-volume facilities for a given indicator.
+• For countries where the DHIS2 system does not store zeroes, indicator completeness may be underestimated if there are many low-volume facilities for a given indicator.

 Completeness is estimated for the following indicators in the core FASTR analysis:
 - Outpatient visits